utelle/wxsqlite3/readme.md

 Since August 2020 a new implementation of an encryption extension, capable of supporting SQLite version 3.32.0 and later, is available as a separate project, [SQLite3 Multiple Ciphers](https://github.com/utelle/SQLite3MultipleCiphers).
 Starting with the release of **wxSQLite3 4.6.0** this new implementation is used.

+Currently the _CMake_ support is experimental and limited to Windows platforms (and may or may not work).

 ## Table of Contents

 - [Version history](#history)